omnia-network/omnia-proxy/README.md

 In this way, every time the container is stopped and started, the WireGuard configuration will be saved (including newly added Peers) and the container will start with the same configuration.
 See also [volumes/wireguard/wg0-example.conf](./volumes/wireguard/wg0-example.conf).

 ## HTTPS support
+By default, the proxy is configured to use HTTP.

-To enable HTTPS support, you have to create an HTTPS certificate and put it in the volume mounted in `proxy-rs` container.
+To **add** (**and only add**, since the proxy needs to listen on HTTP inside the VPN) HTTPS support, you have to create an HTTPS certificate and put it in the volume mounted in `proxy-rs` container.
 You can use [certbot (running in Docker)](https://eff-certbot.readthedocs.io/en/stable/install.html#alternative-1-docker) to create a certificate for the domain you want to use:
 ```bash
 docker run -it --rm \
     -v <absolute-path-to-this-folder>/volumes/proxy-rs/certs:/etc/letsencrypt \